vivekdharmani/CS220_Framework/README.md

 CS220 Project Framework
 ===============

+Group Members:
+1) Vineet Kapoor - vineetkapoor
+2) Vivek Dharmani - vivekdharmani

 ## Project Overview

 You will use this framework for the following projects:

 - Grid Routing
-- Advanced Grid Routing
-- Soukup Global Grid Routing
-- Line Routing

 The project will involve reading in JSON test files (located in the test directory) and parsing these files into a Problem Object.
 This step has already been done for you and is written at the beginning of main.cc to allow for command line arguments, **You should not change this code** as it will be used for testing.